 Rather like motorways, the wider they get with more lanes being added, the more traffic tends to increase.

-And to extend the analogy, there’s no point building a motorway when the surrounding infrastructure is just grass-down-the-middle farm tracks.
+And to extend the analogy, there’s no point building a motorway when the surrounding infrastructure is just dirt tracks.
+Traffic would just grind to a halt.

 4. Why do I need ethernet cable when I can just use my phone cabling/electrical wiring